ivangarzab/quill-bot/SECURITY.md

-## **Privacy Policy for Phill the Philosophy Bot**
+## **Privacy Policy for Quill the Librarian**

 ### **1. Introduction**

-Phill the Philosophy Bot (the "Bot") is a Discord bot designed to entertain and offer insignifcant insight in students servers of SFSU's philosophy courses.
+Quill the Librarian (the "Bot") is a Discord bot designed to serve as a companion to book club.
 This Privacy Policy outlines how we collect, use, and protect your personal information when you interact with the Bot.

 ### **2. Information We Collect**